Skip to Content

 How to Cook Broccoli and Retain Flavonoids

 Raw broccoli is the starting point for this comparison.
-All of the glycoside flavonoids in raw broccoli represent a value of 100% flavonoid retention.
-Since the broccoli isn’t being heated or treated in any way, it has all of its phytochemicals intact.
+All glycoside flavonoids in raw broccoli represent 100% flavonoid retention.
+Since the broccoli isn’t heated or treated in any way, it retains all its phytochemicals intact.

-The point of this study was not to compare the effects of different cooking times or temperatures but to focus on the outcome of flavonoid retention for common household broccoli recipes.
+The point of this study was not to compare the effects of different cooking times or temperatures, but to focus on flavonoid retention in common household broccoli recipes.

 Of the three cooking methods tested, boiling in water resulted in the largest loss of flavonoids from the broccoli.
 More than half of the glycoside flavonoids are lost during boiling, even when the time was limited to only 85 seconds.
 Boiling leaches the nutrients out.